wuher/javascript/README.md

     });
     ```

-  - Use a leading underscore `_` when naming private properties
+  - Use a leading underscore `_` when naming private properties (note that
+    this is not necessary when using the module pattern or when protecting
+    ES5 style variables with `Object.create()`)

     ```javascript
     // bad